seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 I cannot tell: long is it since I saw him,
-But time hath nothing blurr’d those lines of favour
+But time hath nothing blurr'd those lines of favour
 Which then he wore; the snatches in his voice,
 And burst of speaking, were as his: I am absolute
-’Twas very Cloten.
+'Twas very Cloten.

 **ARVIRAGUS**
 In this place we left them: